 Inspections may occur at the school, at the manufacturing company, or anywhere with access to the appropriate measuring tools.
 The Job Planning, Benchwork, and Layout credential requires two prints and instructors can inspect both parts.
-This test does not require participation from the MET-TEC Committee.
+This test does not require participation from a MET-TEC committee.

-Submitting a Prints Affidavit: For prints, MET-TEC inspection is required.
-If your MET-TEC inspectors have not already done so, they must go to www.nims-skills.org and register as an evaluator for your school.
+Submitting a Prints Affidavit: For prints, an industry employee must go to www.nims-skills.org and register as an evaluator for your school.
 Once approved, evaluators will receive a confirmation email.
 We recommend that evaluators register at least 48 hours prior to evaluation.
 They will then login to the NIMS website and enter the Testing Center.
 From there, they will be able to click on "Evaluate Candidates" and submit affidavits.